2023 Best Value Allied Health Services Associate Degree Schools

 Full Allied Health & Medical Assisting Services at Pearl River Community College Report

-Athens Technical College did quite well in this year’s ranking of the best places for allied health and medical assisting services students to get a associate degree.
-It came in at #20 on the list.
-Athens Technical College is a small public school located in the city of Athens.
+With a ranking of #20, Athens Technical College did quite well on this year’s best value schools for allied health & medical assisting services students working on their associate degree.
+Athens Technical College is a small public school located in the medium-sized city of Athens.

-Houston Community College came in at #22 in this year’s edition of the Best Value Allied Health Services Associate Degree Schools ranking.
-Houston Community College is a very large public school located in the large city of Houston.
+Houston Community College ranked #22 on this year’s Best Value Allied Health Services Associate Degree Schools list.
+Houston Community College is a fairly large public school located in the city of Houston.

 Read full report on Allied Health & Medical Assisting Services at Houston Community College

-Metropolitan Community College came in at #23 in this year’s edition of the Best Value Allied Health Services Associate Degree Schools ranking.
+Metropolitan Community College ranked #23 on this year’s Best Value Allied Health Services Associate Degree Schools list.
 Located in the large city of Omaha, MCC is a public school with a fairly large student population.

-Central Arizona College did quite well in this year’s ranking of the best places for allied health and medical assisting services students to get a associate degree.
-It came in at #23 on the list.
-Located in the rural area of Coolidge, Pinal County Community College is a public college with a small student population.
+Central Arizona College landed the #23 spot in the 2023 rankings for the best value associate degree allied health & medical assisting services programs.
+Located in the rural area of Coolidge, Pinal County Community College is a public school with a small student population.

-In addition to its great value ranking, Pinal County Community College is in the top 10% of all schools on our Best Allied Health Services Associate Degree Trade Schools list.
+As a testament to the quality of education it offers, Pinal County Community College also is in the top 10% of our Best Allied Health Services Associate Degree Trade Schools ranking.

 Full Allied Health & Medical Assisting Services at Central Arizona College Report

-South Plains College landed the #25 spot in the 2023 rankings for the best value associate degree allied health and medical assisting services programs.
-Located in the distant town of Levelland, South Plains College is a public college with a medium-sized student population.
+South Plains College landed the #25 spot in the 2023 rankings for the best value associate degree allied health & medical assisting services programs.
+Located in the distant town of Levelland, South Plains College is a public school with a medium-sized student population.

 Rest of the Top 50 Best Value Allied Health Services Associate Degree Schools